 Phase 1: The “Dreaming” Stage

 This is where you go big.
 Broad.
-Slightly delusional—in a good way.
+Slightly delusional, in a good way.

 AI works best when you feed it specifics.
-For example: “I have 7 days in September and love history and food, but dislike big crowds.
+Tell it exactly what you want: “I’ve got 7 days in September, I love history and food, but I can’t stand big crowds.
 Suggest three European destinations and a sample budget for each.”
+That’s the kind of prompt that actually gets you somewhere.
+Vague requests get vague answers.
+Specific ones?
+They tend to work.

 Phase 2: Structuring the “Bones”